 A. Invitations & communications: choose the scope of participants you have selected: strangers, relatives, colleagues, external stakeholders and inform them of the place, date, and theme of your workshop.

-B. Methodologies: get an external facilitator to explain the rules, agenda, and help you with the facilitation of the workshop and make sure to set a creative and constructive atmosphere throughout the workshop
+B. Methodologies: get an external facilitator to explain the rules and agenda, help you with the facilitation of the workshop, and make sure to set a creative and constructive atmosphere throughout the workshop

 👥 Some tips for creating a creative atmosphere:

 ● Ideas should be just a few words

 ● Participants should bounce off each other's ideas but do not comment or judge them

 ● Everyone writes down and shares their ideas one by one.

 C. Prepare the workspace: arrive early so that you are calm and relaxed when others arrive.
 For set-up, make sure you have a large table with chairs for everyone.
 A circle arrangement is best.

 D. Introduction: give a 10-minute presentation to your group detailing your vision, the goal and objectives of the day, the context, the stakeholders, and the solutions you have already thought of.

 A. Discussion phase: help unlock participants' creativity by making them feel comfortable to share ideas from their personal experience and perspectives and prepare some questions to keep the discussion moving.
 This phase should be dynamic and respectful of everyone.
 Feel free to write down some ideas on a flip chart.